Monterey - Cass St

 Meredith Armer, DPT, Cert.
 MDT

 Meredith graduated from California State University Fresno in 2008 with a Bachelor of Science in Pre-Physical Therapy.
 She competed on the Cross Country and Track team and her favorite event was the 3000m Steeplechase.
 She graduated from Loma Linda University in 2013 with a Doctor of Physical Therapy degree.
-She is always excited to see her patients improve and return to the activities they enjoy.
+She is always excited to see her patients improve their function and return to the activities they enjoy.
 Meredith enjoys triathlons, scuba diving, snowboarding, wakeboarding, kayaking, and spending time with family.

 Therese Ruffin, PT, DPT